PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 Performance is relative.
 When people talk about game engine performance, they are usually talking about how many things it can do at once.

-The way raw engine performance is typically achieved is by utilizing clever data structures, mutable data stores, reusing allocated memory to keep usage constant, insisting on never creating new objects, and multi-threading.
+The way raw engine performance is typically achieved is by utilizing clever data structures, mutable data stores, reusing allocated memory to keep usage constant, insisting on never creating new objects, and utilizing multi-threading.

-All of that can lead to high performance, but it takes careful management since your guarantees around runtime behavior are reduced, and bugs can occur.
+All of that _can_ lead to higher performance, but it takes careful management since your guarantees around runtime behavior are reduced, and bugs can occur.

 In order to bring performance up, Indigo itself does all this too.
 Where Indigo and normal game engines diverge is that while these techniques are used by Indigo under the covers, it is strongly discouraged at the API level.
 Why is that?

 What if you could build games with an expectation of no bugs?
-Games that you _know_ work before you play them because you can bring to bear an advanced type system, refinement types, property based testing and any other code quality tool you can think of?
+Games that you _know_ work before you play them because you can bring to bear an advanced type system, refinement types, property based testing, TDD (without excessive mocking), and any other code quality tool you can think of?

 Couldn't developer productivity be considered a type of performance too?
-The design of Indigo is the take an engine performance hit at the API level, in order to increase developer performance (easy to reason about, easy to test) and game production efficiency.
+The design of Indigo is to take an engine performance hit at the API level, in order to increase developer performance (easy to reason about, easy to test) and game production efficiency.

 _Please note: You're still going to have to play your game at some point.
 No automated test suite in the world will tell you if you've made something fun or not!_